MotionTrack: Learning Motion Predictor for Multiple Object Tracking: Experiments

 \subsection{Benchmark Evaluation}

-We assessed the efficacy of the proposed method by testing it on four datasets comprising various motion patterns.
-The models marked with an asterisk (*) were trained on the corresponding dataset's training set, whereas those without an asterisk were trained on the SportsMOT training set.
-We investigate the effect of different training sets on the model performance in \cref{table:training_data}.
+We assessed the efficacy of the proposed method by testing it on two datasets comprising various motion patterns.

-\myPara{SportsMOT.} Since SportsMOT's test dataset evaluation platform has closed, we use its validation set as a test set to evaluate the SORT-like approaches.
-For a fair comparison, all methods use the same YOLOX detector trained on the SportsMOT training set.
-The results of the evaluation, as presented in Table \ref{table:sports_val}, demonstrate that our proposed approach has a significant advantage over the classical Kalman filter-based SORT and ByteTrack approaches, as measured by the HOTA and IDF1 metrics, which evaluate the tracker's ability to associate object instances.
-Specifically, our proposed approach outperforms SORT\cite{sort} by up to 7.9\% in HOTA and 5.0\% in IDF1.
-Additionally, our approach surpasses OC\_SORT, indicating the superior performance of our proposed tracker in scenarios featuring complex motion.

 \myPara{DanceTrack.} Table \ref{table:dance_test} presents a comparison between our proposed method and the current state-of-the-art techniques on the Dancetrack test set.
-It should be emphasized that the outcomes reported for our method were submitted to the Dancetrack test server without any post-processing, and the results indicate that our approach outperforms the other methods.
+The data presented in the table illustrates that our method, rely solely on motion cues, exhibits superior performance in comparison to a spectrum of algorithms that integrate both motion and appearance cues, or either of these tracking cues in isolation.
 Specifically, our method achieves a higher HOTA score, which is 3.1 percentage points better than the OC\_SORT\cite{ocsort} method that enhances the Kalman filter.
 Furthermore, in the evaluation metrics that concentrate on measuring tracking performance, namely AssA and IDF1, our approach leads by 3.7\% and 4.4\%, respectively.
 These findings suggest that our proposed data-driven motion model outperforms SORT-like techniques \cite{sort,deepsort,bytetrack} based on the standard Kalman filter \cite{kalman}.
 Additionally, our method surpasses the advanced fully end-to-end MOTR\cite{motr} method.
 These results provide evidence that our proposed motion model can effectively model the temporal motion of objects and achieve superior performance in dealing with complex motion scenes.

-\myPara{MOT17 \& MOT20.} We further directly conduct experiments on the MOT17 test set with the model that obtained state-of-the-art performance on Dancetrack to verify the generality of the proposed motion model.
-As can be seen in \cref{table:mot17_test} and \cref{table:mot20_test}, without any tailored tuning, our approach still achieves comparable performance with advanced methods.
-Since the MOT17 and MOT20 contains video sequences taken at different resolutions and under different lighting conditions, detection becomes a key factor affecting tracking performance.
-Just like MOTR, we also believe that MOT benchmarks has limitations and cannot fully measure the tracking performance of our method.
-It is only used to verify that the proposed method has good generality.